 18. OWNER’S GUESTS: If, in lieu of his own use during his Use Period, an Owner desires to allow a Guest to use their Unit, the Owner shall provide the Managing Agent in advance and in writing: (i) the name and address of the Guest and (ii) the specific Use Period during which the Guest will be using the Unit.
 Guests of which the Managing Agent has been notified in the manner provided in this section shall have the same right to use and enjoy the notifying Owner’s Unit and the common areas as the Owner would otherwise have had during the Use Period specified in the notice.
 All Guests shall be subject to the provisions and restrictions of this Agreement, and any rules promulgated pursuant hereto.
 The act or negligence of a Guest shall be deemed to be the act or negligence of the Owner permitting the Guest to occupy the Unit, and the Owner shall be responsible for any loss or damage to any Unit, the Common Areas, the Association or any Owner resulting from the act or negligence of the Guest.

-19. PETS: No owner or guest shall keep, during their Use Period time(s), any household pet or other animal in the Unit, .
+19. PETS: No owner or guest shall keep, during their Use Period time(s), any household pet or other animal in the Unit, unless the owners have voted to allow pets and the measure has been approved unanimously.

 20. PERSONAL PROPERTY: Upon receiving a deed to the Unit, each Owner shall automatically acquire an identical Interval Estate in all furniture and furnishing then located in the Unit and used for the operation thereof, and in the account, in the same amount as such Owner’s Interval Estate in the Unit.
 A transfer of an Interval Estate shall transfer to the grantee an equivalent ownership of the transferor’s beneficial ownership in such personal property without any reference thereto.
 Each Owner may use such property only in accordance with the purpose for which it is intended and with respect to the furniture and furnishings, only during his Use Period(s), without hindering or encroaching upon the lawful rights of the other Owners.
 The transfer of title to an Interval Estate under foreclosure shall entitle the purchaser to the beneficial ownership in such personal property equal to the foreclosed Interval Estate.